Construction of Fractal Surfaces by Recurrent Fractal Interpolation Curves: Preliminaries on RIFS

-If this is not possible, then $Q$ is an \textbf{\textit{irreducible}} matrix. \\\\ The following results on irreducible matrices are useful and readers can refer to \cite{gan, sen}. \begin{Lem} Consider an $n\times n$ square matrix $A$.
-The following statements are equivalent.\\ 1) $A$ is irreducible.\\ 2) For every pair $(i, j), i, j = 1,2,\cdots,n$, there is a $k > 0$ such that the element of the $i$-th row $j$-th column of the matrix $A^k$ is positive. \end{Lem} \begin{Lem} $A$ is a non-negative, reducible $n\times n$ matrix, iff the matrix $(I_n+A)^{n-1}$ is positive (where $I_n$ is the identity matrix). \end{Lem} \begin{Lem} ({\bf Perron-Frobenius Theorem}) Let $A\geq 0$ be an irreducible square matrix.
-Then we have the following two statements.\\ 1) The spectral radius $\rho(A)$ of $A$ is an eigenvalue of $A$ and it has strictly positive eigenvector $y$ (i.e., $y_i>0$ for all $i$).\\ 2) $\rho (A)$ increases if any element of $A$ increases. \end{Lem} \ \quad {\bf Definition 2} \cite{BEH, bou} $(X,d_X)$ is a complete metric space and $X_1,\cdots,X_n$ are subsets of $X$.
-Let $W_i:X_i\rightarrow X (i=1,\cdots,n)$ be contraction maps. $M=(p_{ij})_{i,j=1}^n$ is a $n\times n$ row-stochastic matrix (i.e., such a matrix that $\sum_{j=1}^np_{ij}=1,i=1,\cdots,n$) and irreducible.
-Then $\{X;M;W_1,\cdots,W_n\}$ is called a \textbf{\textit{recurrent iterated functions system}} (or simply RIFS).
-The $n\times n$ matrix $C=(c_{ij})$ defined by
+The following results on irreducible matrices are useful and can refer to \cite{Gan,se}. \begin{lem} Consider an square matrix $A$.
+The following statements are equivalent. \\ \textnormal{(1)} $A$ is irreducible. \\ \textnormal{(2)} For every pair $(i,j), i,j=1,2,\ldots,n$, there is a $k>0$ such that the element of the $i-$th row $j-$th column of the matrix $A^k$ is positive. \end{lem} \begin{lem} $A$ is a non-negative, reducible $n\times n$ matrix, iff the matrix $(I_n+A)^{n-1}$ is positive (where $I_n$ is the identity matrix). \end{lem}